jundi69/pccl/docs/md/1_Introduction.md

 - **Enhanced Quantization Schemes**: Current min–max quantization may expand to include stochastic rounding, 4-bit quantization or compression schemes for reducing bandwidth.

 ### Intended Use Cases
-The library is primarily aimed at training scenarios where nodes may run over commodity Ethernet or WAN connections, or in dynamic settings where peers come and go.
-Although it can be used on HPC clusters, specialized libraries like NCCL even over Ethernet will greatly outperform PCCL there—unless the extra fault tolerance is a higher priority.
+The library is primarily aimed at training scenarios where nodes may run over commodity Ethernet or WAN connections, or in dynamic settings where peers are expected to join and non-gracefully leave.
+PCCL does not directly compete with traditional MPI libraries with respect to saturating high-speed interconnects.
+PCCL requires Ethernet or TCP/IP connectivity, and is not designed for low-latency, high-bandwidth fabrics like InfiniBand or Cray Aries.